 Select this option and press <Enter> to save all changes you've done so far and return to the AMI BIOS utility Program.
+This will not reset (reboot) the system.
 When the dialog box appears, asking you if you want to save configuration, click Yes to save the changes, or click No to return to the BIOS without making changes.